-In 2016/17, 1 in 5 children in Year 6 and 1 in 10 children in Reception was classified as obese, what is the cause?
-A culture of sedentary living & overeating mixed with a society who are being brainwashed by marketing and bias media about the danger of calories.
+In 2016/17, 1 in 5 children in Year 6 and 1 in 10 children in Reception were classified as obese, what is the cause?
+A culture of sedentary living & over eating mixed with a society who are being brainwashed by marketing and bias media about the danger of calories.

 It seems we have become more concerned with the calorie content of food than the nutrition value which sadly is fed to us by the media many of which are funded by companies who want to sell their products.
 Recently I was shocked by an advert on UK television, telling us to aim for lunch box snacks below 100 calories hmmm?